 Most people who are charged with drink related driving offences are charged with driving or attempting to drive after consuming so much alcohol that the proportion of it in his or her breath, blood or urine exceeds the prescribed limit under section 5 of the Road Traffic Act 1988.
-It is always important to remember that if you have found yourself in a custody suite, you should try and recall and record as much detail of what has been done and said as possible so you can be give the best police station advice.
+It is always important to remember that if you have found yourself in a custody suite, you should try and recall and record as much detail of what has been done and said as possible so you can be given the best police station advice.
 If the custody staff and Breathalyzer operator have not completed the procedure correctly it may lead to the court not proceeding with the conviction.

 Most straightforward excess alcohol convictions follow the arrested person providing a sample of breath on a government approved device.
 The breathalysers in police stations are usually either the Lion Intoxilyzer 6000 or the Intoximeter ECIR.
 Once the sample has been provided, if it is above the legal limit of 35 microgrammes the Crown have the right to seek a conviction under section 5 RTA 1988 but if the reading is under 40 the Crown Prosecution Service will usually not proceed with the charge.
 This is why having good police station advice may make the difference in your case to your drink driving test results.

 In certain circumstances such as lack of a suitable breathalyser machine or medical reasons, the officer can skip the use of the Intoxilyzer machine and go straight to the option of blood or urine.